davidclaveau/lighthouse-web-notes/Week_2/Day_3/HTTP_Notes.md

 ![](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview/http_request.png)

-* Will consist of the follow:
+* Will consist of the following:
   * An HTTP **method**, usually a verb like *GET*, *POST* or a noun like *OPTIONS* or *HEAD* that defines the operation the client wants to perform.
 Typically, a client wants to fetch a resource (using GET) or post the value of an HTML form (using POST), though more operations may be needed in other cases.
   * The **path** of the resource to fetch; the URL of the resource stripped from elements that are obvious from the context, for example without the protocol (http://), the domain (here, developer.mozilla.org), or the TCP port (here, 80).
   * The **version** of the HTTP protocol.